gskishan004/Document-Identifier/README.md

 - [ ] Integrate YOLO v2 model
 - [ ] Get Keys for GCP
 - [ ] Collate all google API to one file
+- [X] Clean origional dir after converting the data - [FIXED by not opening the file in append mode]